 Step 2 – paint one coat with chalked paint

 Be sure to shake and stir the paint before you start painting.
 If you want to get away with one coat, you can’t be skimpy with the paint.
 You have to get every last spot.
-If you are using graphite paint, by Annie Sloan® , the paint will look very flat.
+If you are using graphite or charcoal color to get a black finish the paint will look very flat.
+You will think it looks terrible at first.

 The top left corner of this photo shows how flat the color was before I applied the wax.

 To apply the paint, I don’t use any special technique.
-The inventor of Annie Sloan® chalk paint has a great video showing how she applies the paint.
+The inventor of Annie Sloan® chalk paint has a great video showing her technique for painting.
 It’s pretty crazy, but it works.

 Let the paint dry before moving on.